dgaydukov/cert-aws/sa/files/sa.md

 * live streaming: ec2 that runs streaming server with HLS/HDS used as origin for CF distribution

 ###### Billing and Cost Management
-This is where you pay your bills, aws automatically charged credit card that you used on sign-up.
+This is where you pay your bills, aws automatically charges credit card that you used on sign-up.
 You can:
 * estimate & plan costs with free cost explorer
 * receive alerts if costs exceed some threshold
 * simplify multi-org billing management